Irvine Company: History

-In 1953 the National Scout Jamboree was held on Irvine Ranch land in the area of what is now Fashion Island Shopping Center.
+In 1953, the National Scout Jamboree was held on Irvine Ranch land in the area of what is now Fashion Island Shopping Center.
 Jamboree Road, running from Newport Beach to Orange, was built to allow people to travel to the jamboree from nearby train stations.
-In 1961, the Irvine Company sold 990 acres to the University of California for $1.00 for what became the University of California at Irvine.
-Three years later the company sold, at a discounted price, an additional 510 acres to the university.
+In 1961, the Irvine Company sold 990 acres to the University of California system for $1.00 to develop a new campus, which became the University of California, Irvine.
+The school was named in honor of the Irvine family, not the city of Irvine, which did not yet exist.
+Three years later, the company sold, at a discounted price, an additional 510 acres to the university.
 During the early 1960s, the university and company, together with architect William Pereira, designed the Irvine Ranch Master Plan for developing the surrounding area.
 The city of Irvine, officially incorporated in 1971, grew around the campus.

 By the late 1970s, the Irvine Company had ceased its cattle business.
-In 1977, the real estate developer Donald Bren began buying Irvine Company shares from the Irvine family.
+The foundation needed to sell the company after the passage of the Tax Reform Act of 1969.
+In 1977, a group led by A. Alfred Taubman and including real estate developer Donald Bren bought the company from the Irvine Foundation.
 The Bommer Canyon area was sold to the City of Irvine between 1981 and 1982, purchased with grants obtained from the 1974 California Bond Act.
 By 1983, Bren was the majority owner of the Irvine Company.
 By 1996, he had purchased all outstanding shares and was sole owner.

 Operations

-The Irvine Company develops suburban master-planned communities throughout central and southern Orange County, in addition to residential buildings in Santa Monica, Silicon Valley, and San Diego County.
-The company also owns and manages office buildings in Milpitas, San Jose, Sunnyvale, Downtown San Diego, Mission Valley, San Diego, La Jolla Village/University City, Sorrento Mesa, Del Mar Heights, Newport Center, UCI locations, West Los Angeles, Pasadena, Chicago, and New York City.
+The Irvine Company develops suburban master-planned communities throughout central and southern Orange County, California and residential buildings in Santa Monica, Silicon Valley, and San Diego County.
+The company also owns and manages office buildings in Milpitas, San Jose, Sunnyvale, downtown San Diego, Mission Valley, San Diego, La Jolla Village/University City, Sorrento Mesa, Del Mar Heights, Newport Center, UCI locations, West Los Angeles, Pasadena, Chicago, and New York City.

 The 93000 acre Irvine Ranch remains the core holding of The Irvine Company.
 It encompasses almost one fifth of Orange County, from the Pacific Ocean and Newport Harbor, Laguna Beach, and Santa Ana Canyon, to the boundary of the Cleveland National Forest.
 Of the total ranch area, 44000 acre is retained for development whilst the remainder - principally rugged canyons, wetlands, and water districts - are maintained as wilderness and recreational preserves collectively known as the Irvine Ranch Natural Landmarks.

 In August 2014, the Irvine Company announced plans to donate and preserve 2,500 additional acres of land previously approved for housing.

-In part because of its land preservation grants, in 2018 The Irvine Company was named Business Philanthropist of the Year by the Greater Irvine Chamber of Commerce.
+In part because of its land preservation grants, in 2018 Irvine Company was named Business Philanthropist of the Year by the Greater Irvine Chamber of Commerce.
 The Chamber also cited gifts of more than $220 million to city schools and universities.

 A partial list of cities within the boundaries of the Irvine Ranch includes: